lucasmontanheiro/quiz/README.md

 ## 🚀 How to Run

+This application is designed to be deployed on static hosting services like GitHub Pages.

+### GitHub Pages Deployment

+To deploy this quiz application on GitHub Pages:

+1. Push your code to a GitHub repository.
+2. Go to your repository settings on GitHub.
+3. Navigate to the "Pages" section.
+4. Choose your deployment source (e.g., `main` branch, `/docs` folder).
+5. Your site will be deployed to `https://<username>.github.io/<repository-name>/`.

+**Best Practices for GitHub Pages:**
+*   **Relative Paths:** Ensure all your asset paths (CSS, JS, images, JSON data) are relative to your project root or use absolute paths starting with `/` if your site is deployed to a subpath (e.g., `/your-repo-name/css/style.css`).
+This project uses relative paths for simplicity.
+*   **Case Sensitivity:** GitHub Pages serves files with case sensitivity.
+Ensure your file names and references match exactly (e.g., `quizzes/subjects.json` is not the same as `Quizzes/Subjects.json`).

 This is a simple front-end application with no build step.
 However, due to browser security policies (CORS), you cannot open `index.html` directly from the file system if you want to fetch the quiz data.

 You need to serve the project files from a local web server.